Dr. Greene’s take on vaccines…

 Babies get so many shots these days!
 About a quarter of parents are concerned that the sheer number of vaccinations might overwhelm, weaken, or use up a baby’s immature immune system.
 Evidence published in the Jan.
 2002 issue of Pediatrics suggests that the opposite is true.

 By conservative estimates, their sturdy immune systems are built to able to respond to as many as 10,000 foreign proteins by making antibodies to them.
-The study explains that if a baby were to receive all 11 available vaccines at once, this would occupy only a tiny fraction of the immune system — and that part would be quickly replenished.
+The study explains that if a baby were to receive all 12 available vaccinations at once, this would occupy only a tiny fraction of the immune system — and that part would be quickly replenished.